 Based on these things, product managers are involved in product marketing and support product sales, as well.
 They develop product strategy, so they also handle budgeting and the long-term product vision.
-Most importantly, they’re a key component to customer care and they support the solution-delivery team.
+Most importantly, they’re a key component to customer success and they support the solution-delivery team.

 Product Owner vs Product Manager – A Responsibility Comparison

-For example, a new company such as a SaaS startup follows the agile framework and the Scrum framework.
+For example, a new such as a SaaS startup follows the agile framework and the Scrum framework.
 They’ll usually try to hire a product owner early on in the product development cycle so that they can build the product management team.
 According to Scrum masters, smaller organizations hire product owners so they can hire a product manager.